yasiryagi/helpdesk/roles/storage-providers/README.md

 ```
 $ ipfs stats repo
 ---
-# Should return the size and objects, eg:
+# Should return the size and objects, e.g.:
 ---
 NumObjects: 98416
 RepoSize:   25544041095